jceelen/strava-windsurf-data/readme.md

 * Keeps updating user generated content from Strava like activity name and description

 ## Wanted features ##
+ * Change to spreadsheet add-on for more users
  * Add switches for data updates in config
  * Improve speed/performance of updateActivityUserGeneratedContent()
  * Rename activities to sessions in code (activities are Strava, sessions this script uses sessions)